 - S. De Bièvre is a member of the scientific committee of the GDRE network "Mathematics and Quantum Physics" of the CNRS. - T. Goudon is a member of the scientific committee of the CNRS European network GREFI-MEFI. - T. Goudon and P. Lafitte are members of the Steering Committee of the Society of Industrial and Applied Math.
-(SMAI). - T. Goudon is member of the "Conseil National des Universités" in the division of Applied Math. - M. Rousset is involved in the organization of a HIM (Hausdorff Research Institute for Mathematics) Junior Trimester Program on Numerical methods in molecular simulation to be held in Bonn, February-April 2008. - S. De Bièvre is invited to organize a session on "Quantum chaos" at the Mathematical Horizons for Quantum Physics programme of the Institute for Mathematical Sciences of the National University of Singapore in August 2008. - The mathematics departments in the North area of France (namely from the Universities of Lille, Valenciennes, Calais, Amiens) decided some time ago to merge their efforts every year on specific topics and to organize jointly several events; 2008 has been specifically devoted to PDE and Numerical Analysis and our team has been involved in several scientific events: - Workshop "Open Dynamical Systems III", organized by J.-M. Bouclet, S. De Bièvre and M. Rousset, March 13-15 2008. - Workshop "9th IMACS International Symposium on Iterative Methods in Scientific Computing" organized by M. Bellalij, C. Calgaro, J.-P. Chehab, K. Jbilou and H. Sadok, held March 17-20, 2008, Lille. - Workshop "Finite Element and Finite Volume Methods in CFD", organized by P. Deuring, T. Goudon and S. Nicaise, held March 27-28, 2008. - Congrès National d'Analyse Numérique, a conference of the Society of Applied and Industrial Mathematics (SMAI), organized also with Univ.
-Paris 13, held May 26-30, 2008 at St Jean de Monts. - C. Calgaro is in charge of the communication of the Math.
+(SMAI). - T. Goudon is member of the "Conseil National des Universités" in the division of Applied Math. - M. Rousset is involved in the organization of a HIM (Hausdorff Research Institute for Mathematics) Junior Trimester Program on Numerical methods in molecular simulation to be held in Bonn, February-April 2008. - S. De Bièvre is invited to organize a session on "Quantum chaos" at the Mathematical Horizons for Quantum Physics programme of the Institute for Mathematical Sciences of the National University of Singapore in August 2008. - The mathematics departments in the North area of France (namely from the Universities of Lille, Valenciennes, Calais, Amiens) decided some time ago to merge their efforts every year on specific topics and to organize jointly several events; 2008 has been specifically devoted to PDE and Numerical Analysis and our team has been involved in several scientific events: - C. Calgaro is in charge of the communication of the Math.
 Department and she is in charge of the relation between the University of Lille and High Schools.
 Accordingly, she organizes various events like "Les Métiers des math", the conference "Au-delà du compas"...